Structured Authority for Litigation Practices

 In high-stakes legal and litigation practices, this process begins by clearly identifying the areas of dispute resolution where attorneys have meaningful experience.
 Many attorneys handling complex legal matters work across multiple categories of litigation, yet that genuine experience is often scattered across biographies, case descriptions, articles, and informal explanations provided to clients.

-The process can be understood as four reinforcing stages that transform real litigation experience into recognizable authority within modern discovery systems.
+This process follows four reinforcing stages that transform real litigation experience into structured, interpretable authority.

 Structured Authority begins with a process to organize that knowledge into clear, authoritative resources that explain how our client’s experience, expertise, litigation strategy, dispute resolution skills, and courtroom advocacy come to bear in real cases.